Fine-tuning a VLM using LoRA

 - Supported image formats: PNG, JPG, JPEG

-: an array containing text and image objects or just text
+messages array where each message has:role: one ofsystem,user, orassistantcontent: an array containing text and image objects or just text

 Basic VLM Dataset Example